 Believe it or not, you can be under the curse of the law for tithing.
 Some of you think you are saving your finances, but in turn, you are destroying them.
 How could you be so gullible?
 Galatians states, “For all who rely on the works of the law are under a curse”.
 If you don’t think tithing is a command under the law, then you are even more gullible than i thought.

 Tithing is for These Dummies Too

-A dummy (puppet, manikin) does not consult with their master about their daily activities because a dummy does not communicate.
-In the old testament Israel did not have direct or intimate communication with God.
+A dummy (puppet, manikin) does not consult with its master about its daily activities because a dummy does not communicate.
+In the old testament, Israel did not have direct or intimate communication with God.
 The Holy of Holies was their direct line of communication, and only a priest could enter.
-The good news is that Jesus died to provide us a line of communication to the father through him.
-The veil was torn, and as soon as it did, the strange communication barrier that once separated the master to his followers had vanished.
+The good news is that Jesus died to provide us a line of communication to the Father through him.
+The veil was torn, and as soon as it did, the strange communication barrier that once separated the master from his followers had vanished.

 Not only had the veil been torn and a line of communication established, but on top of that God also sent us his Spirit to guide us.
 He would guide us to serve, give, pray, worship, counsel, and teach.
 The law’s purpose to lead God’s people into worship had been fulfilled, and the purpose of the Holy Spirit guiding and directing the Church began.
 We no longer were puppets being dictated by the strings of the law; we became children of the master and walked side by side to help us understand his will in real time.